PyroclastIO/pyroclast-clojure/README.md

 #### Example: Streaming aggregations

 Now for something more advanced.
 Now let's suppose our records are being streamed from an IoT sensor emitting temperature readings and other data.
-Our goal first goal is to convert the readings from fahrenheit to celsius, then clean up the digits and output the data elsewhere.
+Our first goal is to convert the readings from fahrenheit to celsius, then clean up the digits and output the data elsewhere.
 Let's see what that looks like (comments inline).